VirusTotal/yara-x/docs/YARA-X Config Guide.md

 # Any options that are omitted from your config file will use the default value.

-# Any options that are not valid are ignored.
-However, valid keys with an
-# invalid type will cause a parsing error.
-For example, if you set
-# rule.indent_spaces to false, it will result in a parsing error.
-pants = false # Invalid keys are ignored.

 # The configuration of the "fmt" subcommand can be controlled by options in the
 # "fmt" section.
 Each line is a key-value pair where the key uses a dot notation
 # to deliniate different options.
 The "rule" namespace are for options that